Permanent identities, combinatorial sequences, and permutation statistics: Proofs of Conjectures - and some relevant results

-Indeed, here is a well-known combinatorial model in the literature called the {\it Dellac configuration} \cite{HZ,Big}, which is known \cite{Fei} to be enumerated by the normalized median Genocchi numbers $h_n$.
+Indeed, there is a well-known combinatorial model in the literature called the {\it Dellac configuration} \cite{HZ,Big}, which is known \cite{Fei} to be enumerated by the normalized median Genocchi numbers $h_n$.

-\begin{Def} A Dellac configuration of size $n$ is a tableau of width $n$ and height $2n$ which contains $2n$ dots between the line $y=x$ and $y=n+x$, such that each row contains exactly one dot and each column contains exactly two dots. \end{Def}
+\begin{Def} A Dellac configuration of size $n$ is a tableau of width $n$ and height $2n$ that contains $2n$ dots between the line $y=x$ and $y=n+x$, such that each row contains exactly one dot and each column contains exactly two dots. \end{Def}

-\begin{proof}[Proof of Conjecture~\ref{conj:Lus}] Let $DC_n$ be the set of Dellac configurations of size $n$.
-Now given a configuration $C\in DC_n$, we read the $y$-coordinates of the dots in $C$, from the leftmost column to the rightmost and top-down inside each column.
+\begin{proof}[{\bf Proof of Conjecture~\ref{conj:Lus}}] Let $\mathrm{DC}_n$ be the set of Dellac configurations of size $n$.
+Now given a configuration $C\in \mathrm{DC}_n$, we read the $y$-coordinates of the dots in $C$, from the leftmost column to the rightmost and top-down inside each column.
 It is easy to check that this list of coordinates forms precisely a permutation in $\tilde{\S}_{2n}$.
-This is seen to be a bijection between $DC_n$ and $\tilde{\S}_{2n}$, thus \eqref{id:Dellac} holds true. \end{proof}
+This gives a bijection between $\mathrm{DC}_n$ and $\tilde{\S}_{2n}$, and thus \eqref{id:Dellac} holds true. \end{proof}